luisw19/oci-series/oke-istio/README.md

 # Istio installation in Oracle Container Engine for Kubernetes

 This recipe details how to install [Istio](https://istio.io/docs/concepts/what-is-istio/) in [OKE](https://cloud.oracle.com/containers/kubernetes-engine) with [Prometheus](https://prometheus.io/), [Grafana](https://grafana.com/), [Jaeger](https://www.jaegertracing.io/) and [Kiali](https://www.kiali.io/).
-The recipe also shows how to enable TLS security using [Secret Discovery](https://preliminary.istio.io/docs/tasks/traffic-management/secure-ingress/sds/).
+The recipe also shows how to enable TLS security using [Secret Discovery](https://istio.io/docs/tasks/traffic-management/ingress/secure-ingress-sds/).

 > Note that the following Istio installation is based on [Helm](https://istio.io/docs/setup/kubernetes/install/helm/)
 > using Mac.
-> [Check this link](https://github.com/luisw19/oci-series/tree/master/oke-install) to provision a new Kubernetes Cluster in OCI if an instance is not already available.
+> [Check this link](https://luisw19.github.io/oci-series/oke-install/) to provision a new Kubernetes Cluster in OCI if an instance is not already available.
 > This installation has been tested with [Istio version 1.2.5](https://istio.io/about/notes/1.2.5/).

 **1)** Grant the *Kubernetes RBAC cluster-admin clusterrole* to a OCI user based on the user's *Oracle Cloud Identifier (OCID)*.

-  > To obtain the OICD open the OCI Console and from there
+  > To obtain the OCID open the OCI Console and from there
   > click on the menu option *Identity > Users*.
   > Then click on *show* under the username and take note of the OID.